jpdicarvalho/WebProject-BSI-SevenHub/README.md

 -update of registered data. (not done)

 After completing all the Back-End steps, all that remains is to create a standardized platform styling.

+=-=Project status - 13 JAN 23=-=

+Well, the styling of the project is already fully done and now only the features listed below are missing:

+a) Implement the 'Edit Profile' functionality belonging to the restricted area of ​​the developer user;
+b) Import the user's data to the 'view profile' page so that he can see how his profile is being presented;
+c) Implement the functionality of 'View Profile' of the developers listed in the restricted area of ​​the company user.